rowra44/Cycle8_Unchained/README.md

 ### Build
 To build, go into `uf2boot/src` and do `make TARGET=BLUEPILL V=1`.
 It kinda sometimes maybe perhaps builds by any chance.
 You'll probably need to hack some paths in the Makefiles that I have hardcoded for now, to at least get it to build.
 ### Flash
 To flash this, you'll need an ST-LINK programmer.
 They're quite cheap and accessible.
 Next you'll want to take a look at the underside of the pcb.
 Orientate it in a way that the spacebar is facing North, face down.
 In this orientation, on the very right edge of the board you'll notice 4 unsoldered pins named `U4`.
 That's an ST-LINK port.
-In this orientation _(the STM chip should be North-West from the U4 port if you're holding it right)_, the pinout is the following, starting for the uppermost:
+In this orientation _(the STM chip should be North-West from the U4 port if you're holding it right)_, the pinout is the following, starting for the uppermost:<br>
-*1: VSS / GND
+*1: VSS / GND<br>
-*2: SWCLK
+*2: SWCLK<br>
-*3: SWDIO
+*3: SWDIO<br>
-*4 VDD / +3.3v
+*4 VDD / +3.3v<br>
 Connect these up to your ST-LINK programmer's corresponding ports.
 The PCB should otherwise be unconnected to anything else. *DO NOT* power your PCB with both the USB port and the ST-LINK.
 Only ever connect one and the other, and pay close attention to the pinout.
-You can fry the chip if you mess up.
+You can fry the chip if you mess up.<br>
 Using at ST-LINK programmer, for example STM32CubeProgrammer, connect using ST-LINK and write the compiled bootloader at start address `0x08000000` _(default)_.

 ## First boot